Fuel System

 Fuel Pressure Regulator:

 Fuel injectors have a certain range of fuel they can flow.
-A really large injector might not be able to run lean enough at idle, and an injector that can run lean enough at idle might not be rich enough for full throttle.
+A really large injector might not be able to pulse slow enough to run lean enough at idle, and an injector that can run slow enough at idle might not flow enough for full throttle.

-We can use a pressure regulator that taps into the intake manifold, so at high vacuum (idle and cruise) the fuel system has relatively low pressure to improve fueling at idle, and at low vacuum (WOT) the fuel pressure is increased so more fuel can be delivered.
+We can improve this by using a pressure regulator that references engine vacuum, so at high vacuum (idle and cruise) the fuel pressure is reduced to make it easier to “tune” at idle, and at low vacuum (WOT) the fuel pressure is increased so more fuel can be delivered.

 The Computer looks at all the sensors, does math, and decides how much fuel to give.
 To help it decide quickly, the computer was given a “map” to start from – the fueling we expect it will likely need, plus any corrections the math decided it needed to do.